AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ]);
 ```

 There are two modes of highlighting those regions (points, areas): "as-is" and "hide".
-In the first case the unbound region is being colored according to the settings in the SVG image, with no reaction on hovering or selecting:
+In the displaying "as-is" mode the unbound region is being colored according to the settings of the SVG image, with no reaction when being hovered or selected:

 ```
 // load svg file with original color scheme used for points without values